corcorana/restingIAF/iaf_manu.md

 Unlike these more sophisticated algorithms, however, our method is openly accessible and easy to integrate within existing EEGLAB and Python analysis pipelines.

 Our results demonstrate that the SGF technique can extract a large proportion of IAF estimates from an empirical dataset, and that the general features of these estimates (intraindividual stability, interindividual variance, etc) are consistent with prior reports in the literature.
-Furthermore, application of the technique on simulated data confirm its capacity to render accurate estimates of peak location in low-to-moderate SNR conditions.
+Furthermore, application of the technique on simulated data confirmed its capacity to render accurate estimates of peak location under relatively degraded SNR conditions.
-Extended to more complex simulations, the SGF technique is shown to recover target IAF values with greater precision than were achieved by applying an automated peak detection method to unfiltered data.
+Extended to more complex simulations, the SGF technique was shown to recover target IAF values with greater precision than were achieved by applying an automated peak detection method to non-smoothed PSDs.
 We shall begin by discussing some of the important findings of the empirical analysis, before turning our attention to the simulation results.

 ### 4.1 Estimation of IAFs from an empirical EEG dataset